 Both labor and capital receive income solely from the industries.
 The model will not accommodate any other income.
-It is not necessary that each industry uses every type of labor and capital; it can manage sectors that do not use capital, like the industry ADM in our example, as well as industries that do not use labor.
+It is not necessary that each industry use every type of labor and capital; it can manage sectors that do not use capital, like the industry ADM in our example, as well as industries that do not use labor (but not industries that use neither).